Chapter 1 : Prologue

 Itís evening, and Iím home alone.
 There is no firewhisky in my flat because Marta drank it all, and I have no money to go to the pub because Iím currently unemployed.
 My flatmate Iris has a job and a social life, so sheís not home.
 Maybe Iíll just visit my neighbour Lance, and if heís home weíll watch one of his bad superhero films (which will inevitably lead to a long debate about feminism, because women never get leading roles in those films).

 But I donít feel like sitting through two hours of car chases and shooting and men wearing capes and tights saving the day.
 So I make some tea and sip it slowly as I sit on the sofa, and flip through the magazines on the coffee table to see if thereís anything interesting.
 There isnít Ė they are Irisís magazines, mostly all of them full of knitting patterns or gardening tips.
-Sometimes I wonder if I live with a twenty-one-year-old or a seventy-year-old.
+Sometimes I wonder if I live with a twenty-four-year-old or a seventy-year-old.

 After the table is tidy, I stand up and wander with my half-full mug of tea, taking care that the hot liquid doesnít slop over the rim, and straighten a crooked picture in the hallway.
 As I remove my hand from the top of the dark wooden frame, I look into the faces of my family as they grin back at me from the picture.
 Itís the most dysfunctional picture Iíve ever seen, as there are way too many people in my extended family to keep track of, and everyone in this moving photograph is running about and generally failing at being normal.
 But weíre all smiling.